Prathik95/Prathik95.github.io/index.md

 # ROORL: Relational Obejct-Oriented Reinforcement Learner

-ROORL extends RNEM by using object properties and interactions to predict Q-values.
+ROORL extends RNEM by using object properties and interactions to predict q-values.
 In our joint architecture, we use the RNEM network structure to explicitly learn object oriented properties and interactions.
-Then we use a simple graph network to obtain the Q-values from hidden states which we call the "Max Pool Network".
+Then we use a simple graph network to obtain the q-values from hidden states which we call the "Max Pool Network".
 The network first projects the hidden state onto a higher dimension and then does a max pool operation.
-Then we use a fully-connected layer to map it to Q-values for the five actions.
+Then we use a fully-connected layer to map it to q-values for the five actions.
 A schematic diagram that explains our joint architecure 1-step rollout is shown below.

 <p align="center">